Before You Start Trying to Get Pregnant

 Make Regular Appointments

-Work with your health-care provider to monitor fertility and general health as a means to help ensure a healthy and safe pregnancy, especially once you’re successful at conceiving.
+Work with your healthcare provider to monitor your fertility and general health.
+This can help ensure a healthy and safe pregnancy.

 Take Folic Acid